harness/developer-hub/docs/continuous-delivery/x-platform-cd-features/services/artifact-sources.md

 2. In **Artifact Directory**, enter the path to the artifacts.
 If the full path is `docker-remote/library/mongo/3.6.2`, you would enter `library/mongo`.
 3. Select the method for specifying the artifacts you want to deploy:
    - **Artifact Directory** Specify a hard-coded path to the artifacts.
-   - **Artifact Filter** Use a regular expression to specify the path.
+   - **Artifact Filter** Use an expression to specify the path.
 Useful if you want to fetch multiple artifacts in different paths.
 3. Specify the artifacts you want to deploy.

    - If specifying via directory: